 Tools like Covideo can help you personalize the way that your virtually communicate and set up meetings online.
 Instead of a live face-to-face meeting, Covideo allows you to send video messages through email, CRM platforms, social media, and more.
 These videos can be customized and re-watched when it’s most convenient for your recipient.

 Covideo allows you to stand out in the inbox, put a face to the name, record, and share from anywhere, and measure viewer engagement.
 Covideos’ analytics show when your video emails are viewed, how many times they’re viewed, and exactly who has viewed them.
-See how our video platform works for yourself with Covideo’s 7-day free trial where you can record and send unlimited videos.
-With Covideo’s free trial, you’ll get instant access to all of our standard features, and you’ll be able to upload, record, send, and track video emails within minutes.
-Try it out for 7-days; no credit card required!
+See how our video platform works for yourself with Covideo where you can record and send videos.
+Start a free trial!